 “3-A SSI is an independent, not-for-profit corporation dedicated to advancing hygienic equipment design for the food, beverage, and pharmaceutical industries.
-Also, the 3A is another Certifications and Standards.
+Also, the 3A is another certification and standard.

-In Conclusion, we represent the interests of three stakeholder groups with a common commitment to promoting food safety and the public health — regulatory sanitarians, equipment fabricators and processors.”
+In Conclusion, we represent the interests of three stakeholder groups with a common commitment to promoting food safety and public health — regulatory sanitarians, equipment fabricators, and processors.”

 Learn more about 3-A Sanitary Certifications General Guidelines here.